 The Spa needed to improve its facilities to attract new business to the town.

 Concerns were voiced regarding whether the existing building was suitable for refurbishment, whether the proposals were ambitious enough, and about the costs.

 What was done about it

-The Spa should re-establish itself as a landmark building for Bridlington in all seasons, both day and night, both inside and out.
+It was decided that The Spa should re-establish itself as a landmark building for Bridlington in all seasons, both day and night, both inside and out.
 The refurbished facilities should enhance the sense of welcome, creativity, activity and dynamism for those who come to provide entertainment and for those who come to participate or be entertained.

 To achieve this

-Key elements of the Re-development
+The Key elements of the Re-development

 Improving circulation and accessibility within the building

-The proposal is to reorganise and remodel the circulation space between the Theatre and the Royal Hall.
-This presents an opportunity for a dramatic improvement with the introduction of a view through the building to the seafront the natural focus for the main circulation, containing lifts and stairs to link all levels and functions.
+The proposal was to reorganise and remodel the circulation space between the Theatre and the Royal Hall.
+This presented an opportunity for a dramatic improvement with the introduction of a view through the building to the seafront the natural focus for the main circulation, containing lifts and stairs to link all levels and functions.
 This would improve clarity and convenience whilst enhancing the effectiveness of the building.